ziaulrehman40/redux-token-auth/README.md

 import SignInPage from './components/SignInPage' import { generateRequireSignInWrapper } from 'redux-token-auth'

+// In this example we set `reduxTokenAuth` as reducer key.
+// You can set other key name as you like. const mapStateToProps = (state) => ({
+  hasVerificationBeenAttempted: state.reduxTokenAuth.currentUser.hasVerificationBeenAttempted,
+  isSignedIn: state.reduxTokenAuth.currentUser.isSignedIn
+})

 const requireSignIn = generateRequireSignInWrapper({
   redirectPathIfNotSignedIn: '/signin',
+  mapStateToProps,
 })

 const history = createBrowserHistory({})